nielskrijger/blog/src/posts/2014-05-12-javascript-quiz.md

 # Javascript Quiz
 Do you know JavaScript well?
-This JavaScript quiz is designed to test your knowledge of the more intricate details of JavaScript.
+This small JavaScript quiz is designed to challenge your knowledge of the more intricate details of JavaScript.

-All questions are multiple choice and may have more than one correct answer.
+All questions are multiple choice and often have **multiple correct answers**.
 If you select all the correct answers you get 1 point for that question.
 If at least one answer is incorrect you get 0 points for the entire question.

 You can assume all JavaScript code snippets are syntactically correct and are executed in global scope.